DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 And like waterfall it was descending onto floor.

 "This liquid is your _life_ itself.
-Regardless how hard you try, you can no longer defend against it.
+Whatever defense you have, it cannot defend against it.
 It is going to flow until your life itself will disappear."

 "You...!?"

-"Together with my life."
+"Together with my own life."

 From Rinne cheeks and forehead a similar liquid started quickly dropping.
 It itself was equal to life force.